 A couple of weeks ago, I shared with you a selection of lesser known music players for locally stored media that had some special powers and functions.
 However, playback and streaming aren't the only functions a music aficionado looks for, especially when your favorite app sometimes lacks a certain functionality.
 So how do you fill this void, or how do you improve on your basic listening experience?
 Here are 10 utilities that can be used in conjunction with your preferred music apps to complement them.

 Google Play Music.
 Poweramp.
 Apollo Music Player.
 We certainly do not suffer from a lack of choice when it comes to local music playback on Android.
 A simple search for the terms "music player" on the Play Store is guaranteed to yield hundreds of alternatives, varying from the excellent to the good and often the mediocre.
 However, in a sea of notoriously powerful (like Poweramp, GoneMAD, AIMP, Neutron) or familiar (like DoubleTwist, Apollo, n7 player) apps, hide a few that do something different.
 This is a selection of 5 such apps.

 We've looked at Moborobo and all it has to offer once before, but the team has been hard at work bringing new features and tools to the already-useful application.
 While it has always been a full-fledged Android management suite for end users, the new features really focus on bringing increased functionality for phone vendors, telecom operators, and the like.

 While Google's been working feverishly to build out its Play Store, bringing it to other countries and expanding its offerings, the company's music store has been lacking one crucial feature that its competitors have: library matching.
 Where Amazon and iTunes can scan your current collection and add the songs to your online storage, Google has, until recently, required users to upload every individual track manually.
 A long and tedious process.
 In mid-November, the scan and match feature came out for Europe, and today it arrives for US residents.

 Google Music is old hat.
 Sorry, guys - it's true.
 Streaming?
 Amazon's Cloud Player and iTunes iCloud both have it.
 Locker storage?
 Amazon gives you a decent amount, too - and they might even increase it if they feel Google Music is one-upping them.
 Purchase options?
 Apple and Amazon both have more music you can purchase digitally, including titles from Warner Music Group (which Google Music does not have), where many major contemporary artists are signed.

 If you're anything like me, your Android handset has completely demolished the need for an mp3 player, you're constantly adding and removing files from your device, and you find the process of plugging your phone or tablet into your computer via USB to be tedious, if not tiresome.

 Luckily, there are a variety of apps in the Android Market that allow users to sync files wirelessly between their computer and Android devices.
 My Sync Center is one such app, bringing convenient, sophisticated sync functionality to you in a lightweight, easy-to-use package.

 Google's Music service has been an incomplete experience since its unveiling at Google I/O back in May.
 While Music Beta does allow you to upload your songs and stream them to your Android device, it lacks any kind of storefront.
 Google does have a small library of featured free tunes for Music users, but I can't say any of the albums or artists there have ever really interested me too much.

 To answer the question, briefly: nobody really knows at this point.
 But I do think Google is going to have to make some sacrifices in the short term if the Music service is going to get off the ground.
 And that's because the record labels won't play ball - at least not by Google's rules according to All Things D, quoting two apparently well-connected sources.

 Of course, the words of a couple anonymous music industry insiders aren't definitively representative of the feelings of all the (presumably numerous) parties involved in Google's Music negotiations.
+For all we know, those persons could be part of some of the industry's historically more stubborn labels.
 Read More